cockroachdb/docs/cockroachcloud/create-a-serverless-cluster.md

 ---
-title: Create a CockroachCloud Serverless (beta) Cluster
+title: Create a CockroachDB Serverless (beta) Cluster
-summary: Learn how to create a cluster using CockroachCloud Serverless (beta).
+summary: Learn how to create a cluster using CockroachDB Serverless (beta).
 toc: true
 ---